iOS 15 Release Date: Tips & Tricks

 iOS 15 Release Date

 The WWDC 2021 keynote kicks off at 10AM Pacific on June 7th and that’s when we’ll hear about iOS 15, officially, for the first time.
+Apple says it will use the keynote address to unveil “exciting new updates coming to all Apple platforms later this year.”

-The official iOS 15 release date won’t land until the fall, probably in September alongside the new iPhone 13 series, but Apple should provide an iOS 15 beta to iPhone users shortly after the keynote ends.
+The official iOS 15 release date won’t land until the fall, probably in September alongside the iPhone 13 series, but Apple should provide an iOS 15 beta to iPhone users shortly after the keynote address ends.

 If you’re unfamiliar, the iOS 15 beta will represent an early version of the company’s new operating system.
 It will give developers, and those enrolled in Apple’s Beta Software Program, a chance to try new features and test for bugs and performance issues long before the official software arrives.

-We expect Apple to push the iOS 15 beta to developers on June 7th with the free, public iOS 15 beta coming a few weeks later.
+We expect Apple to push the iOS 15 beta to developers on June 7th with the public iOS 15 beta coming a few weeks later.

 Installing the iOS 15 beta right away will be tempting.
 However, a lot of you will want either wait for the public beta or stay put on iOS 14.